Magic Kingdom One Day Plan — How to See Everything

 Here’s where things get fun – You’ve got a choice!

-After you leave Peter Pan’s Flight, your party will dictate whether you do a couple more attractions in Fantasyland or if you hit up Liberty Square / Frontierland next.
+After you leave Peter Pan’s Flight, your party will dictate whether you do a couple more attractions in Fantasyland or if you hit up Liberty Square / Tomorrowland next.

 I’m partial to hitting up the Haunted Mansion, because there’s something eerie about fresh-faced butlers first thing in the morning.
-We’ve also been known to head to the back of the park to do Splash Mountain & Big Thunder Mountain, but that’s all about how you’re feeling after doing the first couple attractions of the day.
+We’ve also been known to head to the back to Tomorrowland for Tron Lightcycle Run, but that’s all about how you’re feeling after doing the first couple attractions of the day.

 LUNCH